 1. MM208 Air Purifier – the best air purifier on the market

 This air purifier performs excellently.
 Most air purifiers have two filters – a pre-filter for trapping dust, hair, and pet dander and a second HEPA filter.
-Some also add a third filter – an activated carbon filter that eliminates formaldehyde, smoke smells and household odors.
-The MM208 not only has all three, it adds a fourth – a granular carbon sieve for added odor absorption.
+Some also add a third filter – an activated carbon filter that eliminates formaldehyde, smoke smells, and household odors.
+The MM208 not only has all three, but it also adds a fourth – a granular carbon sieve for added odor absorption.

 Features and usage